gravitational/teleport/docs/2.3/user-manual.md

 node you're on, having them SSH in, start a terminal multiplexer like `screen` and join a session there.

 Teleport makes this a bit more convenient.
-Let's log in to "luna" and ask Teleport for your current session status:
+Let's log into "luna" and ask Teleport for your current session status:

 ```bash